 Your Humble Creative Habit, if you choose to sustain it, can easily become your favorite low-maintenance friend, always there, demanding nothing, giving you something to instinctively miss when you have been apart for too long.

-When sketching, a deep breath taken about 10 minutes in feels just like a hug.
+When sketching, you can take a deep breath about 10 minutes in, and it feels just like a hug.
 During that Breath-Break I stretch a little, look around at my surroundings, come up for air, literally, before I dive back in for one last go at the page.
-It is easy to know when I am done—I am no longer spell-bound, it is that simple.
+It is easy to know when I am done—it is when I am no longer spell-bound.
 Even if the sketch isn’t done, I am.
 And since it’s my sketchbook, my meditation, who cares?
 It served its purpose.